SAP/component-operator/README.md

 By default, the manifests (as kustomization or helm chart) are assumed to be located at the root folder of the specified source artifact.
 A subfolder can be specified by setting `spec.path`.
+The content is interpreted as a helm chart if a `Chart.yaml` file exists in `spec.path`; otherwise, component-operator-runtime's `KustomizeGenerator` logic applies.

 ### Values and ValuesFrom